profunktor/redis4cats/README.md

 The API is quite stable and *heavily used in production*.
 However, binary compatibility won't be guaranteed until we reach `1.0.0`.

-If you like it, give it a :star:!
+If you like it, give it a ⭐ !
 If you think we could do better, please [let us know](https://gitter.im/profunktor-dev/redis4cats)!

 ### Dependencies